u-blox/ubxlib/common/short_range/test/README.md

-# uConnectExpress Versions
+# u-connectExpress Versions
-The uConnectExpress versions that these tests are run on are as follows:
+The u-connectExpress versions that these tests are run on are as follows:

 - NINA-W15: 5.2.2.
-- NORA-W36: uConnectExpress second generation, version 1.0.0.
+- NORA-W36: u-connectExpress second generation, version 1.0.0.